- Adopting an H. pylori diet with easily digestible foods like white rice and lean proteins helps reduce gastric irritation.

 3. High protein foods

 Some high protein foods, such as white meat, fish, eggs, white or low-fat cheeses, and lean red meats tend to have a lower fat content.
-This type of protein is easier to digest because it it is quickly broken down in the stomach, preventing the appearance of symptoms like heartburn.
+This type of protein is easier to digest because it is quickly broken down in the stomach, preventing the appearance of symptoms like heartburn.

 Probiotics are present in foods such as yogurt and kefir, and can also be taken as supplements, in powder or capsule form.

-Check out a list of probiotic foods that you can incorporate into your diet.
+See the list of probiotic foods that you can incorporate into your diet.

 5. Omega-3 and omega-6